Sleep The Reef | Southern Great Barrier Reef

 1. Lady Elliot Island Eco Resort

 Accessible only by small plane 40 minutes from Bundaberg, Lady Elliot Island formed 6000 years ago when the water levels rose and a coral reef below the surface began to rise.
 In 1816, it was named after a ship called Lady Elliot.
 Situated 46 nautical miles north-east of Bundaberg, you’ll find the rustic Lady Elliot Island Resort on this 45ha island.
-This eco resort boasts 41 rooms, two eco glamping tents, a beachfront dining room and beachfront café.
 Visitors flock here for more than 1200 species of marine life including giant mantra rays and turtles, among some of the most pristine sections of the entire Great Barrier Reef.

 www.ladyelliot.com.au